strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ###### Supported concurrent versions

 As with any Kubernetes resource, Strimzi CRDs have an API version, which is currently [`v1beta2`](https://github.com/strimzi/strimzi-kafka-operator/blob/ac5f9b48db851737aba12abebee4000295d2ec1c/install/cluster-operator/040-Crd-kafka.yaml#L23).
-Theoretically, Strimzi operands that share this API version can coexist and you _could_ run multiple versions concurrently on the same Kubernetes cluster (0.43.
+Theoretically, Strimzi managed CRs that share this API version can coexist and you _could_ run multiple versions concurrently on the same Kubernetes cluster (0.43.
 0.44 ad 0.45 for example).
 However, the only guaranteed and tested configuration is two adjacent Strimzi versions.
 This has to be supported to allow the upgrade of a single Strimzi instance and so is tested as part of a Strimzi release.
-If you install more than two adjacent Strimzi versions, you are running the risk of newer CRDs causing issues for older operands.
+If you install more than two adjacent Strimzi versions, you are running the risk of newer CRDs causing issues for older CRs.
-For example, operands managed by Strimzi 0.43 may fail if 0.45 CRDs are installed, as this is an unsupported and untested configuration.
+For example, CRs managed by Strimzi 0.43 may fail if 0.45 CRDs are installed, as this is an unsupported and untested configuration.
 Therefore, it is strongly recommended that you only run two adjacent Strimzi versions using a system like the one proposed in this post.

 ###### CRD API version upgrades

 The next consideration is when the CRD API version is upgraded.
 For example when Strimzi eventually upgrades from `v1beta2` to `v1` CRDs.
-When this occurs you will need to first make sure **all** operands are updated to the latest Strimzi version running the old CRD API version (e.g. `v1beta1`).
+When this occurs you will need to first make sure **all** Strimzi managed CRs are updated to the latest Strimzi version running the old CRD API version (e.g. `v1beta1`).
 You will need to do this **before** you install the CRDs for the new Strimzi version which uses the new CRD API version (e.g. `v1`).
-You would then follow any specific upgrade instructions and move each operand onto the new Strimzi version and CRD API version.
+You would then follow any specific upgrade instructions and move each CR onto the new Strimzi version and CRD API version.

 Using the last CRD API version upgrade as an example, we can illustrate the process.
 Strimzi 0.21 supports the older `v1beta1` API version, Strimzi 0.22 supports both the older `v1beta1` as well as the newer `v1beta2` and finally, Strimzi 0.23 supports only the new `v1beta2` CRDs.